It4innovations/shiny-bpg/README.md

 Interactive tables are the best way to represent data frames in the Shiny app.
 You can use built-in commands such as `dataTableOutput()` and `renderDataTable()` or use another package such as **reactable**, see <https://glin.github.io/reactable/index.html>.

-With the use of interactive tables, you can use search, to sort columns, define number of visible rows per page, navigate through the table's pages, and so on.
+Interactive tables have wide range of utilities like search function, sort columns, define number of visible rows per page, navigate through the table's pages, and so on.

 ### Data transfer logic